 A lifelong love of academics

+Beth is extremely proud of Danielle, and stressed how hard Danielle has worked to achieve the Academics award.
+She was quick to explain that Danielle is very intelligent, and that the work doesn’t come easy for her.
+“She puts in the time and effort to be successful," she noted.
 Beth is also very thankful of the “radical problem solvers” they’ve been surrounded by during Danielle’s academic career.
-She goes on to explain that there have been no “we’ve never done that before” comments - they’ve always been met with problem solvers, which has not only been a huge help over the years but also a great source of motivation.
+She goes on to explain that there have been no “we’ve never done that before” comments - they’ve always been met with problem solvers, which has not only been a huge help over the years, but also a great source of motivation.

 Danielle, I think I speak for everyone when I say thank you for being such an incredible inspiration!